Leigh Sales: Broadcasting

 Sales first worked for Nine Network.

 She joined the ABC in Brisbane in 1995.
 Since then, Sales has held several prominent roles with the ABC and was New South Wales political reporter covering the 1999 and 2007 state elections.
 In addition, she reported on the 2000 Summer Olympics.

 Sales was the network's Washington correspondent from 2001 to 2005.
 The stories which she covered included the Iraq War, the 2004 U.S. presidential election, Guantanamo Bay, and Hurricane Katrina.

 She was the ABC's national security correspondent from 2006 until 2008 and was based in Sydney.
 From 2008 to 2010, Sales was a co-host of the ABC's Lateline, a late-night national current affairs show with a heavy emphasis on federal politics and international affairs.

 Sales also hosted the ABC's Australia Votes for the 2016 Australian Election and again for the 2019 election and hosted her last in 2022.

 In December 2010, Sales was appointed anchor of the ABC's current affairs program, 7.30.
 She has interviewed every living Australian prime minister and many world leaders and celebrities, including Hillary Clinton, the Dalai Lama, Aung San Suu Kyi, Paul McCartney, Patti Smith, and Salman Rushdie.

 In February 2022, Sales announced she would step down from 7:30 in June 2022 following the federal election.
 She said she planned to continue working for the ABC.
 In November 2022 Sales was announced as the new host of ABC TV's weekly biographical documentary series Australian Story, commencing in early 2023.

 In May 2024, Sales was announced as a mentor of autistic journalism students at Macquarie University for ABC TV's new interview documentary series The Assembly, based on a French format, which premiered on 20 August 2024.

+In January 2026, Sales joined ABC Classic to host a new Saturday Afternoon program during the network’s 50th‑anniversary months.